 - 3 1/2 cups all-purpose flour

-- Bake for 14-16 minutes, until the edges begin to brown.
+Place cookies on a parchment paper covered cookie sheet and bake for 14-16 minutes until the edges begin to brown.

 Peanut Butter Filling:

-- Once Cookies are cool use a spatula, remove the peanut butter from the pan.
+Once cookies are cool, use a spatula to remove the peanut butter from the pan.

-- Allow the excess chocolate to drip off the cookies and transferred to wax paper to allow cookie coating to harden.
+Allow the excess chocolate to drip off the cookies and transfer to parchment paper covered cookie sheet to allow the chocolate to harden.